ardriveapp/ardrive-cli/README.md

 ]
 ```

-To list further more than the immediate children, you can make use of the flags: `--all` and `--max-depth`.
+To list further than the immediate children, you can make use of the flags: `--all` and `--max-depth`.

 ```shell
 # List all contents of a public folder